► Why is Ecuador's metals & mining sector of regional & global importance?

 The Adventus Advantage in Ecuador

-Adventus, together with local Ecuadorean partner Salazar Resources, is committed to the advancement of the El Domo-Curipamba Project in central Ecuador.
-In addition, Adventus and Salazar are partners in a country-wide Exploration Alliance which targets new discoveries and greenfield projects - two projects (Pijili and Santiago) in southern Ecuador have been incorporated in the Exploration Alliance to date.
+Adventus is committed to the advancement of the El Domo - Curipamba copper-gold project in central Ecuador.
+In addition, Adventus with its partner in Ecuador are in a country-wide Exploration Alliance which targets new discoveries and greenfield projects - two projects (Pijili and Santiago) in southern Ecuador have been incorporated to date.

-Adventus is also working with the Nobis Group (Consorcio Nobis) who are renowned in Ecuador for its success, reputation, and leadership across many sectors.
-The Nobis Group completed an investment in Adventus in May 2019 as it strives to participate in the growth of the responsible modern mining in Ecuador.
-In particular, Adventus is working with the Nobis Foundation (Fundación Nobis) on development programs near its exploration and mining project areas.
+Adventus is also working closely with the Nobis Group (Nobis Holdings - website) who are renowned in Ecuador for their success, reputation, and leadership across many sectors.
+Nobis completed an initial investment in Adventus in 2019 as it strives to participate in the growth of the responsible modern mining in Ecuador.
+In particular, Adventus is working with the Nobis Foundation (Fundación Nobis - website) on development programs near its exploration and mining project areas.

 We recognize our responsibilities to stakeholders of Ecuador and work hard to ensure our reputation as a constructive partner in Ecuador's continuing economic development.